S01Nour/S01Nour/README.md

 Hi there 👋

-I’m Nour Smiai, a second-year Big Data Engineering student at Polytech INTL, passionate about leveraging AI and data analytics to design smart solutions. 🚀 I thrive on challenges and am always eager to learn and grow in the tech space.
+I’m Nour Smiai, a Final year Big Data Engineering student at Polytech INTL, passionate about leveraging AI and data analytics to design smart solutions. 🚀 I thrive on challenges and am always eager to learn and grow in the tech space.

 🔍 I’m currently working on: Enhancing my skills in computer vision through a Facial Expression Recognition (FER) project using the FER-2013 dataset, following the CRISP-DM methodology. 📷 <br>